-Every year on January 1st, people make resolutions in an attempt to better themselves.
+Every year on January 1st, resolutions are made by people trying to better themselves.
 However, not everybody really follows through with them.

 Although half the population bails on their resolution, the world continues to create these goals.
 They require serious motivation and time management to be scheduled into daily life.

 “Surprisingly, 75% of resolutions will be continued through the entire first week of January, but only 46% make it past six months.
-Interestingly, 39% of people in their twenties will achieve their resolution each year while only 14% of people over 50 years of age will achieve theirs,” according to the University of Scranton.
+Also, 39% of people in their twenties will achieve their resolution each year while only 14% of people over 50 years of age will achieve theirs,” states the University of Scranton.

 Why is it that so many people fail with their resolutions?
-Is it because a lack of motivation?
-Or might people’s goals be too big for a one-year time span?
-According to Educational Psychology Interactive, reasons for failing a goal or responsibility come from factors such as distraction, lack of concentration, spreading oneself too thin or too thick, fear of failure, excessive self-pity, lack of perseverance and dedication, inability to translate thought into action, and procrastination.
+Is it because a lack of motivation or are their goals too inflated for a one-year time span?
+According to Educational Psychology Interactive, reasons for failing a goal or responsibility come from factors such as distractibility, lack of concentration, spreading oneself too thin or too thick, fear of failure, excessive self-pity, lack of perseverance and dedication, inability to translate thought into action, and procrastination.

 The most common resolution people make is to get healthier and change their weight.
 This is shown by the large numbers of people joining gyms, classes, and weight loss support groups.
 But by the second week of February, around 80 percent of people who had a health-related resolution go back home with a new kind of guilt looking back at them in the mirror.